IronCodem/IronCodem/README.md

 👨🏻‍💻 You can find me on [Replit](http://repl.it/@G0RG3) and [GitHub](http://github.com/G0RG31)

-🌱 Learning Kotlin and VB
+🌱 Learning Advanced JavaScript and VB

 🤯 I started coding in first grade